JustMrArgus/SelfAssessment/Skills/Programming.md

   - heap
   - function 🖐️ used
   - procedure 👂 heard
-  - method 🎓 known
+  - method 🖐️ used
-  - class 🎓 known
+  - class 🖐️ used
-  - prototype 🎓 known
+  - prototype 🖐️ used
   - event 🖐️ used
-  - type 🎓 known
+  - type 🖐️ usedn
   - primitive types 👂 heard
   - reference types
   - flag
   - lexical scope
   - code block 🖐️ used
   - conditions 🖐️ used
-  - loops 🎓 known
+  - loops 🖐️ used
   - assignment 👂 heard
-  - regular expression 👂 heard
+  - regular expression 🖐️ used
   - interface 👂 heard
   - contract
-  - module 🎓 known
+  - module 🖐️ used
-  - call stack 👂 heard
+  - call stack 🖐️ used
 - Functions
   - signature
   - argument 🖐️ used
   - parameter 🖐️ used
-  - pure function 👂 heard
+  - pure function 🖐️ used
   - lambda expression 🖐️ used
   - side effects
   - closure
   - partial application
   - curry
   - higher order
-  - recursion 🎓 known
+  - recursion 🖐️ used
-  - callback 🎓 known
+  - callback 🖐️ used
   - listener
   - compose
   - pipe
   - memoize
-  - wrapper
+  - wrapper 👂 heard
   - functor
   - monad
   - monoid
   - generator
-  - coroutine
+  - coroutine 👂 heard
 - Data structures
   - array 🖐️ used
   - structure
   - record
   - enum
-  - instance 🎓 known
+  - instance 🖐️ used
   - object 🖐️ used
   - class 🖐️ used
   - collection
-  - set 🎓 known
+  - set 🖐️ used
-  - hash table
+  - hash table 👂 heard
-  - linked list
+  - linked list 🖐️ used
-  - doubly list
+  - doubly list 🖐️ used
-  - unrolled list
+  - unrolled list 👂 heard
-  - circular list
+  - circular list 👂 heard
-  - queue
+  - queue 👂 heard
   - stack 👂 heard
-  - deque
+  - deque 👂 heard
-  - tree
+  - tree 👂 heard
-  - graph
+  - graph 🖐️ used
   - iterator
   - mutable state
   - immutable state